atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 %
 Without Targeted Disability %

-##### 3. If the agency has other types of employee recognition programs, are PWD and/or PWTD recognized disproportionately less than employees without disabilities?
-(The appropriate benchmark is the inclusion rate.)
-If “yes”, describe the employee recognition program and relevant data in the text box.
+##### 3. If the agency has other types of employee recognition programs, are PWD and/or PWTD recognized disproportionately less than employees without disabilities?&nbsp; (The appropriate benchmark is the inclusion rate.)&nbsp; If “yes”, describe the employee recognition program and relevant data in the text box.

-    1. Other Types of Recognition (PWD) Answer N/A
+> a.
+Other Types of Recognition (PWD)
+>> Answer N/A

-    2. Other Types of Recognition (PWTD) Answer N/A
+> b.
+Other Types of Recognition (PWTD)
+>> Answer: N/A

 _N/A_

 ### D. Promotions

-    1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
-(The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
-For non-GS pay plans, please use the approximate senior grade levels.
-If “yes”, describe the trigger(s) in the text box.
-Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+#### 1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?&nbsp; (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)&nbsp; For non-GS pay plans, please use the approximate senior grade levels.&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

-        1. SES
+> a.
+SES

-            1. Qualified Internal Applicants (PWD) Answer No

-            2. Internal Selections (PWD) Answer No

-        2. Grade GS-15

-            i.
+>> i.
 Qualified Internal Applicants (PWD)

-            Answer
+>>> Answer: No
+> b.
+Internal Selections (PWD) Answer No
+>>> Answer: No

+>b.
+Grade GS-15
+>> i.
+Qualified Internal Applicants (PWD)
-            No
+>>> Answer: No

-            ii.
+>> ii.
 Internal Selections (PWD)

-            Answer

-            No
+>>> Answer: No

-        3. Grade GS-14
+> c.
+Grade GS-14

-            i.
+>> i.
 Qualified Internal Applicants (PWD)

-            Answer

-            No
+>>> Answer: No

-            ii.
+> ii.
 Internal Selections (PWD)

-            Answer

-            No
+>>> Answer: No

-        4. Grade GS-13
+> d.
+Grade GS-13

-            1. Qualified Internal Applicants (PWD) Answer No
+>> i.
+Qualified Internal Applicants (PWD) Answer No
+>>> Answer: No

-            2. Internal Selections (PWD) Answer No
+>> ii.
+Internal Selections (PWD) Answer No
+>>> Answer: No

-    2. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
-(The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
-For non-GS pay plans, please use the approximate senior grade levels.
-If “yes”, describe the trigger(s) in the text box.
-Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+#### 2. Does your agency have a trigger involving PWTD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?&nbsp; (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)&nbsp; For non-GS pay plans, please use the approximate senior grade levels.&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

-        1. SES
+> a.
+SES

-            1. Qualified Internal Applicants (PWTD) Answer No
+>> i.
+Qualified Internal Applicants (PWD)
+>>> Answer: No

-            2. Internal Selections (PWTD) Answer No
+> b.
+Internal Selections (PWD) Answer No
+>>> Answer: No

-        2. Grade GS-15
+>b.
+Grade GS-15

-            i.
-Qualified Internal Applicants (PWTD)
+>> i.
+Qualified Internal Applicants (PWD)

-            Answer

-            No
+>>> Answer: No

-            ii.
-Internal Selections (PWTD)
+>> ii.
+Internal Selections (PWD)

-            Answer

-            No
+>>> Answer: No

-        3. Grade GS-14
+> c.
+Grade GS-14

-            i.
-Qualified Internal Applicants (PWTD)
+>> i.
+Qualified Internal Applicants (PWD)

-            Answer

-            No
+>>> Answer: No

-            ii.
-Internal Selections (PWTD)
+> ii.
+Internal Selections (PWD)

-            Answer

-            No
+>>> Answer: No

-        4. Grade GS-13
+> d.
+Grade GS-13

-            1. Qualified Internal Applicants (PWTD) Answer No
+>> i.
+Qualified Internal Applicants (PWD) Answer No
+>>> Answer: No

-            2. Internal Selections (PWTD) Answer No
+>> ii.
+Internal Selections (PWD) Answer No

-                N/A
+>>> Answer: No

+_N/A_

-1. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWD among the new hires to the senior grade levels?
+#### 3. Using the qualified applicant pool as the benchmark, does your agency have a trigger involving PWD among the new hires to the senior grade levels?
 For non-GS pay plans, please use the approximate senior grade levels.
 If “yes”, describe the trigger(s) in the text box.
 Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

     a.
 New Hires to SES (PWD)